evyatarmeged/Humanoid/README.md

   	if (res.isSessionChallenged) {
       humanoid.bypassJSChallenge(res)
         .then(challengeResponse => {
-        	/* Note that challengeResponse.isChallengedSolved won't be set to true, you'll have to
-        	set it yourself when doing manual bypassing. */ console.log(challengeResponse.body) // <!DOCTYPE html><html lang="en">...
+        	// Note that challengeResponse.isChallengedSolved won't be set to true when doing manual bypassing. console.log(challengeResponse.body) // <!DOCTYPE html><html lang="en">...
           })
 		}